dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 ####What's the stuff in ConductR

-Start with a collection of vms that can speak to each other.
+Start with a collection of vms in the same network.
 ConductR DOES NOT help with this, and wasn't intended to.
 Use ansible/chef/puppet/salt or whatevs to create your network of nodes.

 ConductR does require on each node:
 * Debian based system (recommended: Ubuntu 14.04 LTS)